fiicodes/ERDiagram/README.md

 SQL Queries

-Query for adding to base table:
+1.Query for adding to base table:

 insert into base(base_name)values("normal");

-Query for fetching data from base table
+2.Query for fetching data from base table

 select *